Skip to main content

 View on Amazon

 The Graco Modes Pramette is the travel system for parents who want a bassinet-style flat-lay for their newborn without paying the premium of a separate bassinet stroller.
-At around $350 -- stroller, SnugRide 35 Lite LX car seat, and base -- it is the only complete travel system in this guide with a true flat-lay pramette mode, where the seat converts to a fully reclined bassinet-style position suitable for newborns from birth.
+At a mid-range price -- stroller, SnugRide 35 Lite LX car seat, and base -- it is the only complete travel system in this guide with a true flat-lay pramette mode, where the seat converts to a fully reclined bassinet-style position suitable for newborns from birth.

 The reversible seat faces either forward or toward the parent.
 Parent-facing is particularly useful in the 6-18 month window when babies are developing socially and benefit from seeing the parent's face.
 Most travel systems in this price range are forward-facing only.
 The Modes Pramette's seat reversal is not as smooth as premium strollers, but it works.

-The car seat integration works the same as the FastAction SE: the SnugRide 35 Lite LX clicks directly into the stroller frame without adaptors.
-The LX variant has slightly better padding than the base Lite, which is the main upgrade over the FastAction SE car seat.
+The car seat integration works the same as the Modes Nest: the SnugRide 35 Lite LX clicks directly into the stroller frame without adaptors.
+The LX variant has slightly better padding than the base SnugRide, and the pramette-specific fold geometry accommodates it without any modification.

 The trade-offs: at around 28 lbs, the Modes Pramette is the heaviest system in this guide.
 The reversible seat mechanism adds weight and bulk.
-The build quality is solidly mid-range -- better than the FastAction SE, not as refined as the Chicco ClearTex.
+The build quality is solidly mid-range -- comparable to the Modes Nest, not as refined as the Chicco ClearTex.
 The foam wheels are functional on pavement but not suited to rough terrain.

-What it costs: around $350 on Amazon US for the complete system -- stroller, SnugRide 35 Lite LX car seat, and base.
+Where it sits: a mid-range price on Amazon US for the complete system -- stroller, SnugRide 35 Lite LX car seat, and base.

 Get the Graco Modes Pramette on Amazon ->